HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/development/index.md

 - **[Portlet development utilities and page creation samples](./Portletdevelopmentutilitiesandpagecreationsamples.md)**
 Learn about the sample codes for portlet development utilities and page creation.
 - **[How to convert a file to base64 encoded format.](./SampleJSPtoConvertAfileToBase64EncodedFormat.md)**
-Learn how to convert a file to base64 encoded format using JSP code.
+Learn how to convert a file to base64 encoded format using JSP code